Ask a Boss: Everything You Ever Wanted to Know About Weddings and Work

 I turned down a wedding shower at work

 My boss asked if I wanted a work shower.
-I said no, I didn’t want a gift- shower type shower.
+I said no, I didn’t want a gift- shower-type shower.
 (Fiancé and I already have a lot of stuff — it was hard enough to find enough things to register for for our wedding guests, plus I’ve read that people who aren’t invited to the wedding shouldn’t be invited to showers.)
 But I said that I would be up for a low-key have-cupcakes-and-hang-out thing.
 I mean, who doesn’t like an excuse to have a cupcake instead of doing work?
 Did I do the right thing?

 Yes!
 You’ve given your co-workers an excuse to eat cupcakes and you’ve absolved them of the obligation to buy gifts.
 Your union will be a blessed one.